donomii/Quon/README.md

 * byteArray
 * bool

-Don't rely on these being the same format, or the same size, across platforms!  for instance, if there is no native Boolean type, quonverter will usually just use an integer, and then true/false will just be 1/0
+Don't rely on these being the same format, or the same size, across platforms!
+For instance, if there is no native Boolean type, quon will usually just use an integer, and then true/false will just be 1/0

-Note that there is no character type.
+There is no character type.
 If you want a character, use a string with one character in it.

 ## Complete language description